All Products

 7. Restart the system.

 After the conversion is complete, you are prompted to restart the system.
-Restarting the system boots the new RHEL kernel.
-Then, run cat /etc/redhat-release to check whether the operating system was successfully converted.
+Restarting allows the system to boot with the new RHEL kernel.
+Then, run cat /etc/redhat-release to verify that the operating system was successfully converted.

 sudo reboot